-The good news is in most practical situations, there will not be any permanent damage to any part of the microphone.
+The good news is that there will not be any permanent damage to any part of the microphone in most practical situations.

 The AC voltage output of a microphone capsule is directly proportional to the sound pressure level the microphone capsule is subjected to.
 For this reason, active microphones nearly all come with a maximum SPL (sound pressure level) rating.
 Typically the max SPL is rated as the point where 0.5% total harmonic distortion happens through the active circuitry and at the microphone output.

 For more information on active microphones, check out my article Do Microphones Need Power To Function Properly?